 Broadcast live from current projects: Human beings are inherently curious.
 We want to know what’s going on with other people and local businesses.
 A great way to reach the local community is to broadcast from a current project.

 Are you in the middle of a really great property makeover?
-Why not broadcast the steps you’re taking to increase the value for that property?
+Why not broadcast the steps you’re taking to increase the value of that property?
 Designing a new landscape or visiting a local greenhouse?
-Why not talk about the things that will help you make the best decisions for your clients.
+Why not talk about the things that will help you make the best decisions for your clients?
 Offer some tidbits and tips to make the broadcast valuable for the viewers.